 Within Dapresy Pro there are several ways of creating your own variables based on existing variables.
-This allows you to analyse, combine and build entirely new views of the data that can be used in your reporting.
-In this article we have a look at the different options available for creating new variables.
+This allows you to analyze, combine, and build entirely new views of the data that can be used in your reporting.
+In this article, we have a look at the different options available for creating new variables.

 Compute variable is one of the more powerful tools within Dapresy Pro.
 It is used to create and build your own variables based on the data that exists in your project.
 You freely choose the number of options, variable type, and have a range of operands to choose from.
 You can also build computed variables based on data from already created computed variables.